mjklopfer/USU/README.md

 |2018|**ECE6240**|*Space Environment and Engineering*|Python, MATLAB|

 **Masters Research** : Scintillation Prediction Observation Research Task (SPORT) Utah State University Center For Space Engineering
 Development of space instrumention for cubesat to measure density of ionosphere.
 Developed C firmware for microprocessor and FPGA image in VHDL.
+Created a emulator of the spacecraft computer in python for testing Utah State's instrumentation board and communication with main flight computer.